SEND, Inclusion, EAL, and Learning Support

 Students with special educational needs and disabilities (SEND) are supported by a skilled and dedicated team of Learning Support Assistants in a variety of ways, both in the whole class setting, and through small group and 1:1 interventions.

-If you would like further information about SEND Provision at Crispin, please contact Mrs Durant via the School Office to make an appointment.
+If you would like further information about SEND Provision at Crispin, please contact Mrs Durant via the School Office to make an appointment with Miss Leyland (SENCo).

 English Interventions (Fresh Start, Spelling Detectives, Rapid Readers)